Aggressive Chicago prosecutor Fitzgerald to quit

 He is known for taking a hard line on political corruption, and has overseen thousands of criminal cases, including those of organized crime bosses, former Chicago officials who rigged city hiring, and supporters of terrorism.

-Fitzgerald was also lead counsel in the 2007 trial of Lewis “Scooter” Libby, the chief of staff and national security adviser to former Vice President Dick Cheney.
-Fitzgerald won a conviction of Libby for perjury and obstruction of justice in a case involving the leak of a CIA agent’s name to a journalist.
+Fitzgerald was also lead counsel in the 2007 trial of I. Lewis “Scooter” Libby, the chief of staff and national security adviser to Vice President Dick Cheney, which resulted in Libby’s conviction on charges of perjury and obstruction of justice.

-The verdict was a black eye to the administration of Republican President George W. Bush, under which Fitzgerald was nominated for the Chicago U.S. attorney’s post.
-Bush later commuted Libby’s 30-month prison sentence.

 Under Fitzgerald, the U.S. Attorney’s Office also convicted media baron Conrad Black.